← Return to Blog Index

 The retail technology landscape is undergoing a fundamental transformation.
 For decades, Software-as-a-Service platforms have dominated the market, offering standardized solutions with predictable monthly costs and minimal upfront investment.
 Now, artificial intelligence is challenging this model, promising unprecedented customization, intelligence, and competitive differentiation at scale.

 This isn't simply a question of choosing between two technologies.
 It's a strategic decision that affects how retailers operate, compete, and grow for years to come.
 The economics of SaaS versus AI investments differ fundamentally in their cost structures, value creation mechanisms, and long-term implications.
-Understanding these differences is essential for making informed technology decisions that align with business strategy.

 The SaaS Promise and Reality